 People ask me often what equipment I use when on a cosplay photoshoot or running around a con, enough to warrant this page.
-For the curious or confused, I present The Rig ™, a comprehensive listing of all gear I keep hung around my neck for three or four days straight.
+For the curious or confused, I present The Rig ™, a comprehensive listing of all gear I keep hung around my neck for three or four days straight and conventions.

 CANON 70D BODY – The heart of The Rig ™ is the Canon 70D dSLR mid-range professional camera.
 This little baby shoots in glorious HD and can also film in 1080HD video.
 It has a 19-Point Cross type Auto-Focus system and features not one but two Digic 5+ Sensors for crazy accuracy in color and clarity.
 The new flip touch screen LCD panel on the back helps with framing up shots quickly and accurately.
 I use to shoot with the venerable Canon 30D and did for 8 years.
 This is a huge jump in technology from my previous camera and hopefully it will keep me going for another 8 years to come.
 For a full blown review on this bad guy of filming go check out the review over at DPReview: http://www.dpreview.com/reviews/canon-eos-70d